Sherin Mathews: Adoptive Parents Of Dead Girl Denied Contact With Biological Daughter By Judge [Video]

 — Allison Harris (@AllisonFox4News) December 5, 2017

 Sherin’s lifeless body was found by a cadaver dog on Sunday, October 22, in a culvert not far from her family’s home.
-Wesley was arrested the next day and charged with Injury to a Child, a first-degree felony for which he could face 5 to 99 years behind bars if convicted.
+Wesley was arrested the next day and charged with injury to a child, a first-degree felony for which he could face five to 99 years behind bars if convicted.
 He is being held on $1,000,000 bond.

 CPS not required to assist Sherin Mathews' parents to regain custody, judge rules. https://t.co/UhhsThmntd pic.twitter.com/qYw4mTo8Mr